aperturerobotics/go-lmdb/README.md

 This binding uses [cgo](https://pkg.go.dev/cmd/cgo) and so to build, you'll need a working cgo environment: a supported C compiler suite, alongside the LMDB library and headers.
-LMDB is extremely widely used and is available on all platforms, so it shouldn't be difficult to get it to work on your platform.
+LMDB is extremely widely used and is available on "all" platforms, so it shouldn't be difficult to get it on your platform.
 This binding has been predominately developed with version 0.9.29, which is the current version at the time of writing.

 There are several Go bindings to LMDB available.
-All of them (that I can find) are low level and mirror the C API into Go.
+All of them (that I can find) are fairly low-level and tend to mirror the C API into Go.
 This provides a lot of flexibility, but it leaves a lot of work to do too.

-This binding provides:
+This binding is high-level.
+It does not attempt to support all the features of LMDB, nor expose the full low-level LMDB API.
+It provides:

 * batching of updates: read-write transactions will be batched together automatically.
 This allows you to control (to some extent)